christianhaitian/PortMaster/ports.md

 Title="Timespinner ."
 Desc="Travel back in time to change fate itself, in this beautifully crafted story-driven adventure, inspired by classic 90s action-platformers.
 You must have a copy of Timespinner for Linux copied to the ports/timespinner/gamedata folder." porter="Johnny on Flame" locat="Timespinner.zip" mono="y"

 Title="Tiny_Crate ."
 Desc="Tiny Crate is a cute little precision platformer with puzzle elements!
 Lift and toss crates to traverse over spike pits and reach higher ground!
 Push yourself and make tight jumps!
-You got this!." porter="Cebion" locat="tiny-crate.zip"
+You got this!." porter="Cebion" locat="tiny-crate.zip" runtype="rtr"

 Title="Tomb_Raider_1 ."
 Desc="An open source port of Tomb Raider 1 using OpenLara engine by xProger.
 Just add your steam or gog Tomb Raider 1 files to the ports/tombraider1 folder." porter="Jetup" locat="Tomb%20Raider%201.zip"